department-of-veterans-affairs/caseflow/docs/11811_tech_spec.md

 * This document assumes that this process begins after the application has identified the inactive user (or user who just left an organization) whose open tasks we want to handle.
 * The existing reassign() function will satisfy the mechanical problem of reassigning tasks even when they are not the terminal node in a branch of the task tree.
 That is, if a user becomes inactive, tasks that are children of tasks assigned to the newly-inactive user will still be available for action.
-* The application does not care if the task's assignee is no longer a member of the organizationally-assigned parent task is assigned when we are re-assigning their tasks.
+* The application does not care if the task's assignee is no longer a member of the organization to which the organizationally-assigned parent task is assigned when we are re-assigning their tasks.
 That is, if we are re-assigning the inactive user Billie's `AojColocatedTask` which has a parent `AojColocatedTask` assigned to the `Colocated` organization, we do not care if Billie is still a member of the `Colocated` organization or not.

 ## Options